ultraleap/UnityPlugin/.github/pull_request_template.md

 ## Pull Request Templates

-Switch template by going to preview and clicking the link - note it not work if you've made any changes to the description.
+Switch template by going to preview and clicking the link - note it will not work if you've made any changes to the description.

 - [default.md](?expand=1) - for contributions to stable packages.
 - [release.md](?expand=1&template=release.md) - for release merge requests.